 Protecting against HIV and hepatitis off the field

-It is important to practise safe sex when off the field by using condoms and water-based lubricant to protect yourself from HIV, hepatitis B and other sexually transmissible infections.
+It is important to practise safer sex when off the field by using condoms and water or silicone-based lubricant to protect yourself from HIV, hepatitis B and other sexually transmissible infections.
+For more information, see HIV and women – safer sex and HIV and men – safer sex.

 You can be immunised against hepatitis B, but not against HIV or hepatitis C. Those responsible for managing on-field injuries and players involved in contact sports are strongly advised to be immunised against hepatitis B. Use infection control procedures even if you are immunised.